 Gastric lavage may be worthwhile in some cases.
 In healthy volunteers the use of charcoal up to 2 hours after administration of amlodipine 10 mg has been shown to reduce the absorption rate of amlodipine.

 Since amlodipine is highly protein-bound, dialysis is not likely to be of benefit.

-Hypersensitivity to the active substances, to other sulfonamides, to dihydropyridine derivatives or to any of the excipients listed in Description.
+Hypersensitivity to the active substances, to other sulfonamides, to dihydropyridine derivatives, any other ACE-inhibitor or to any of the excipients listed in Description.

 Haemodynamically unstable heart failure after acute myocardial infarction.

 Concomitant use of Triplixam with aliskiren-containing products in patients with diabetes mellitus or renal impairment (GFR < 60mL/min/1.73m2) (See Interactions and Pharmacology: Pharmacodynamics under Actions).

 Concomitant use with sacubitril/valsartan therapy.
 Triplixam must not be initiated earlier than 36 hours after the last dose of sacubitril/valsartan (see Precautions and Interactions).

 Extracorporeal treatments leading to contact of blood with negatively charged surfaces (see Interactions).